Homepage

 In this example, it can be seen that tasks 6, 7, 8 and 14 are all running at priority 0.
 They therefore time slice between themselves and the other priority 0 tasks (including the idle task).
 Task 14 reads a message from a queue (see BlockQ.c in the demo application).
 This frees a space on the queue.
 Task 13 was blocked waiting for a space to be available, so now wakes, posts a message then blocks again.

-Note: In it's current implementation, the time resolution of the trace is equal to the tick rate.
+Note: In its current implementation, the time resolution of the trace is equal to the tick rate.
 Context switches can occur more frequently than the system tick (if a task blocks for example).
 When this occurs the trace will show that a context switch has occurred and will accurately shows the context switch sequencing.
 However, the timing of context switches that occur between system ticks cannot accurately be recorded.
 The ports could easily be modified to provide a higher resolution time stamp by making use of a free running timer.